mrbarge/hugo-site/content/posts/kubectl-patching.md

 The DaemonSet "daemonset-example" is invalid: spec.template.spec.containers[0].image: Required value
 ```

+You might be wondering: what happens if you're operating on an array that doesn't seem to have a patch strategy defined?
+The default behaviour is to *replace* the list - in essence, the same behaviour that we observe with `JSON Merge`.
+Therefore, it is prudent to check what patch strategy might exist before rushing into performing a strategic merge operation on a list.

 To fully discuss the `strategic` technique is well beyond the scope of this article.
 However, the best documentation I have seen on the topic is available [here](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/strategic-merge-patch.md).

 ## The fine print